andreevgrisha/gitlab_ci/README.md

 Just a test Gitlab-CI project.

+Inventory with main host.

 Playbook.yml - check environment and install Gitlab Omnibus package.
-Used role ans-gitlab made and tested in Molecule.
+Used role 'ans-gitlab' made and tested in Molecule.

+Docker-compose.yml for start gitlab-runner in container (config/config.toml - registration file for runner).

+In source/ :

-Dockerfile for build own image: nginx docker image  and add static index.hmtl file as webapplication.
+- Dockerfile for build own image: nginx docker image  and add static index.hmtl file as webapplication.

-Docker-compose.yml for start gitlab-runner in container.

-Runner_registration.sh script for configure gitlab-runner (Nexus as registry).

-Gitlab-ci.yml content CI pipeline for Gitlab (add NEXUS_PASS variables for store registry password).
+- Gitlab-ci.yml content CI pipeline for Gitlab (add NEXUS_PASS variables for store registry password).